erdemonal11/Miuul-Python-Programming-I/README.md

-# This repository is published as Case Study I sample answers for the Miuul Python Programming for Data Science course.
+# This repository is published as Case Study I, with sample answers written by me for the Miuul Python Programming for Data Science course.

 Case Study questions are given below: